-Sunny locations should be avoided at all costs.
-Prolonged exposure to the sun or dry soil will result in pale leaves, stunted growth and crisping foliage - if it's too hot for a chocolate bar, it'll be too hot for the plant, too!
+Sunny locations should also be avoided; prolonged exposure to the sun or dry soil will result in pale leaves, stunted growth and crisping foliage.
+Remember, if it's too hot for a chocolate bar, it'll be too hot for the plant, too!
 The ideal location for Tradescantia is somewhere that boasts near overhead lighting - for example, a sill or bay windows.
 More than two metres from a light source could result in leggy internodes.

-Tradescantia like fertile soil; supplement using a houseplant feed every two weeks in the growing period, and monthly for the rest of the year.
+Fertile soil is a must; supplement using a 'houseplant' labelled feed every two weeks in the growing period, reducing this to monthly for the rest of the year.

 Under-watering is the biggest issue.
 Typical signs of this include wilting, sunken and yellowed leaves and stunted growth.
-If the plant is in direct sunlight, relocate it to a slightly darker area.
-Increase the amount of waters, too - Tradescantia tends to grow along riverbeds that rarely promote droughts.
+If the plant is in direct sunlight, relocate it to a slightly shadier area.
+Increase the number of waters, as Tradescantia tend to grow along moist forest floors that rarely promote droughts.
 As long as you keep an eye out for drying soil, success is inevitable.

-Those situated in direct sunlight or within three metres of a radiator are most likely to suffer from these issues.
+Those situated in direct sunlight or within three metres of a radiator are most likely to suffer from this issue.

 Too much sunlight will lead to sun scorch, with typical signs including browning or crispy leaves, dry leaf-edges, sunken leaves or stunted growth.
 Although too little light will cause over-watering issues, too much sunlight will be a detriment, too.
-If yours has fallen short of this, reduce the amount of sunlight considerably and always be mindful of environmental shock (when too locations offer too different growing conditions).
+If yours has fallen short of this, reduce the amount of the sun considerably and always be mindful of environmental shock (when two locations offer too different growing conditions).
 Remove some of the affected leaves and increase waters slightly.

-Never situate it within four metres of an operating heat source, for instance a radiator or fireplace.
+Never situate it within four metres of an operating heat source, for instance, a heater or fireplace.
 Due to the heightened temperature, the plant will soak up far more moisture than those situated in cooler locations, increasing the chance of droughts and browning leaf-edges.

-A loss of variegations is caused by too little light.
-Although Tradescantia can be used in shady locations, it'll come at a cost of the variegations.
+A loss of variegations and leggy growth are caused by too little light.
+Although Tradescantia can be used in slightly dark areas, it'll come at the cost of the variegations.
 If you're not entirely bothered about this, simply skip this step.
 Move the plant into a brighter location to allow the patterns to re-develop on the new growth.
 Alternatively, extreme variegations that hinder the plant's green appearance is caused by too much sunlight.

 Root rot is another common issue.
 Typical symptoms include rapidly yellowing leaves, stunted growth and stem collapse.
 Those situated in darker locations and/or too-soggy soil are most likely to be hit with this issue.
 Take the plant out of the pot and inspect its root systems - if they sport a yellow appearance, you're okay, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.

 There are over seventy-five species of Tradescantia that originate right across the Americas.
-The genus was first described in the 1750's by Carl Linnaeus, who named it in honour of two 17th century English father and son explorers, John Tradescant Snr. and John Tradescant Jnr.
-The latter went on three voyages to America, being of the first to bring live specimens back to the UK in 1629.
-The most popular species, T. fluminensis, comes from the Latin word for 'rivers' which is in reference to their natural habitats.
+The genus was first described in the 1750s by Carl Linnaeus, who named it in honour of the 17th century English father and son due of John Tradescant Snr. and John Tradescant Jnr.
+The latter went on three voyages to America, being of the first to bring live specimens of Tradescantia back to the UK in 1629.
+The most popular species, T. fluminensis, comes from the Latin word for 'rivers' which refers to their natural habitats along riverbeds.

 Up to 3m in length and width, when given enough space.
 The ultimate height will take between 3 - 6 years to achieve.
 The growth rate is rapid - some cases can see specimens grow up to 50cm per year!